Blogging for a business is an excellent way to boost online sales and to drive traffic.

 You could, for example, perform SEO/keyword research to help your website rank high in the search engines for the keywords and phrases that are relevant to your business.

-Another bonus of business blogging is that it can help you drive traffic via social media.
+Another bonus of corporate blogging is that it can help you drive traffic via social media.
 When you write a blog post, you create content that people can share on social media networks – Facebook, Pinterest, LinkedIn, Twitter.
 You name it.

 Shared content can help expose your business to a new audience that may not have heard of you before.